Flone-dnb/low-end-engine/docs/Manual.md

 - Based on https://github.com/Cebion/Portmaster_builds

-Commands for WSL2 Ubuntu 24.04.1 LTS:
+The section will describe commands for WSL2 Ubuntu 24.04.1 LTS (for Windows users, Linux users you know what to do):
 ```
 sudo apt update && sudo apt upgrade -y
 sudo reboot now